awsdocs/aws-cdk-guide/v2/hello_world.md

 #### [ Go ]

 ```
-cdk init app --language go
+$ cdk init app --language go
 ```

 After the app has been created, also enter the following command to install the AWS Construct Library modules that the app requires\.

 ```
-go get
+$ go get
 ```

 ------

-The cdk init command creates a number of files and folders inside the `hello-cdk` directory to help you organize the source code for your AWS CDK app\.
+The `cdk init` command creates a number of files and folders inside the `hello-cdk` directory to help you organize the source code for your AWS CDK app\.
 Collectively, this is called your AWS CDK *project*\.
 Take a moment to explore the CDK project\.

-If you have Git installed, each project you create using cdk init is also initialized as a Git repository\.
+If you have Git installed, each project you create using `cdk init` is also initialized as a Git repository\.

 ## Step 2: Build the app<a name="hello_world_tutorial_build"></a>